Publication Date: 10 November 2020

 Sometimes it can feel as though being in the world consists of nothing more than passively watching people pass through from behind a glass wall, coming and going too quickly for us to fully realize the gravity of their presence.
 Life can also be described as a seemingly infinite series of moments woven together by the dizzying hand of time, and getting stuck in the details is somehow always easier than seeing the big picture.
-Seeing the big picture almost never occurs unless through the 20/20 vision that
+Seeing the big picture almost never occurs unless through the 20/20 vision that is hindsight.

 And in those moments when you did manage to hold onto something, is the time we have with that thing, that dream, that person, ever enough?

 I wrote this book on the premise that the answer to that last question is always “no.” The tragedy of existence is that the time we have in this lifetime will never be enough.
 Time is fleeting, and so are love and loss.
 Ephemeral is my attempt to explore themes of love, longing, loneliness, and endings, while a the same time, memorializing them.
 Everything is ephemeral – even this book – and we must remember not to miss the love in front of us, while also coming to terms with the fact that nothing – the good or the bad – lasts forever.